rabbitmq/rabbitmq-website/site/oauth2-examples-oauth0.md

 By default, for every API we create, an *Application* gets created using the API's `identifier` as its name.
 An *Application* requests an **OAuth client**.

-Go to dashboard > Applications, and you should see your application listed.
+Go to **dashboard > Applications**, and you should see your application listed.
 An application gives us a *client_id*, a *client_secret* and a http endpoint called *Domain* where to claim a token.

 ## Create Application rabbitmq-management

-An application gives us the client-id and client-secret for the management ui to authenticate on behalf of the end user.
+An application gives us the client-id and client-secret for the management UI to authenticate on behalf of the end user.

-In setting we choose:
+In the settings, choose:
 * Application type : `Single Page applications`
 * Token Endpoint Authentication Method:  `None`
 * Allowed Callback URLs: `http://localhost:15672/js/oidc-oauth/login-callback.html`